Pricing FAQ

 โ 1.
 Use traffic filtersโ

-Apply traffic filters to only capture data from specific endpoints, headers, or service patterns.
-This reduces noise and focuses ingest on meaningful interactions.
-The most common "noisy" traffic patterns include heartbeats, monitoring systems and database keepalives.
-Common systems like Datadog and New Relic are filtered out in the default standard
+Apply traffic filters to capture only the endpoints, headers, or service patterns that matter.
+This reduces noise and focuses ingest on useful interactions.
+Common noisy traffic includes health checks, monitoring systems, and database keepalives.
+The default standard filter set excludes common monitoring traffic such as Datadog and New Relic.

 ๐ 2.
-Turn off the sidecar during idle periodsโ
+Turn off capture during idle periodsโ

 ๐ฏ 5.
 Scope deploymentsโ